-We have engaged and continue to engage third parties in the United States and abroad to advise on and/or perform certain preclinical bench-top and animal research and development studies, typically with assistance from our team.
-These third parties include contract research organizations, academic institutions, consultants, advisors, scientists, clinicians, and/or other collaborators.
+We have engaged and continue to engage third parties in the United States and abroad to advise on and/or perform certain preclinical and related activities, typically with assistance from our team.
+These third parties can include contract research organizations, academic institutions, consultants, advisors, scientists, clinicians, and other collaborators.